 The Priest table shows how much mana you have to cast spells.
 To cast a spell, you must expend mana based on the spell’s cost.

-Spells using 5 mana are particularly taxing to cast.
-Once you cast a spell using 5 mana, you can’t cast another spell using 5 mana until you finish a long rest.
+Spells using 4 or 5 mana are particularly taxing to cast.
+Once you cast a spell using 4 mana, you can’t cast another spell using 4 mana until you finish a short or long rest and once you cast a spell using 5 mana, you can’t cast another spell using 5 mana until you finish a long rest.

 Choose Wisdom or Charisma as your spellcasting ability for your spells.
 If you choose Wisdom the power of your spells comes from your devotion to your deity.
 If you choose Charisma the power of your spells derives from the strength of your convictions.
 You use your Wisdom or Charisma whenever a spell refers to your spellcasting ability.
-In addition, you use your Wisdom or Charisma when setting the saving throw DC for a spell you cast and when making an attack roll with one.
+The [Divinity](/rules/skills#divinity) skill describes how to cast a spell.

-You can cast a spell from a theme you know as a ritual if that spell has the ritual tag.
+You can cast a spell you know as a ritual if that spell has the ritual tag.

 Once you use this feature, you must finish a short or long rest before you can use it again.

 You gain the ability to channel divine energy directly from your deity, using that energy to fuel magical effects.
 You start with three such effects.